Social Influence Tactics and How to Counter Them

 - Below we try to use examples from many different countries and entities (left, right, center, Hitler, and Russia), mixed with a dash of humor.
 We apologize if our video choice or example choice is coming off as biased.
 It is hard to write about bias without getting dark or stepping on ideological bubbles; thanks in advance for bearing with us!

-- In case that above comment “triggered” you (in case you had an adverse reaction to terms like Hitler, Russia, left, or right), now is probably a good time to bring up the backfire effect and confirmation bias.
+- In case the above comment “triggered” you (in case you had an adverse reaction to terms like Hitler, Russia, left, or right), now is probably a good time to bring up the backfire effect and confirmation bias.
 The backfire effect describes when a person reacts to disconfirming evidence by strengthening their previous beliefs.
-This and a “thousand” other cognitive biases make change, resistance, and adaptation a complex subject, and makes the fallacious reasoning and emotional appeals a propagandist uses all that more effective.
+This and a “thousand” other cognitive biases make change, resistance, and adaptation a complex subject, and make the fallacious reasoning and emotional appeals a propagandist uses all that more effective.
 To dig into the world of propaganda, it helps to (forgive the metaphor) “turn off the backfire effect mechanism on your bubble filter.”
 In real life we might want to appeal to people with emotion ourselves to avoid getting shut out due to cognitive dissonance, but for a facts page on propaganda, it makes sense to skip the white-hat tactics and try to just tell it like it is.

 What is Propaganda?
 What are Propaganda Techniques?
 What are Propaganda Strategies?

 Propaganda is information (delivered through any medium) designed to persuade, manipulate emotion, and change opinion rather than to inform using logical truths and facts.
 The aim of propaganda is to change minds via the use of emotion, misinformation, disinformation, truths, half-truths, and cleverly selected facts; not to enlighten (although one can technically propagandize true information, using emotion to sell truth, this generally isn’t what we are talking about when we use the term “propaganda”).
-Examples of propaganda include, a War Time poster that promises “Only X ideology has the answer” or “an ad on TV that tries to connect with you emotionally to sell a drug.”
+Examples of propaganda include a War-Time poster that promises “Only X ideology has the answer” or “an ad on TV that tries to connect with you emotionally to sell a drug.”

-Positive and Negative Propaganda: Propaganda isn’t bad by its nature (after-all, almost any content that relays information can be considered a form of propaganda).
+Positive and Negative Propaganda: Propaganda isn’t bad by its nature (after all, almost any content that relays information can be considered a form of propaganda).
 Consider, rhetoric has been long studied as the art of effective persuasion in speech.
 Shaping perception and influencing can be done in a moral, immoral, or amoral way, either for the benefit of the one, few, or many, either for a special interest or the general interest.
 Thus, how we should view propaganda depends on the intentions, specific tactics used, and context.
-On this page we focus on combating and calling out “negative propaganda” that uses black-hat and grey-hat methods (as opposed to white-hat).
+On this page, we focus on combating and calling out “negative propaganda” that uses black-hat and grey-hat methods (as opposed to white-hat).
 Let’s call the bad kind “negative” and the good kind “positive.”
 If we don’t denote the type, look to the context in which the term is used.

 Propaganda Medium types can include news, talk-show segments, advertising, public-service announcements, advertisements, books, leaflets, web pages, comments online, speeches, posters, etc. Any audio/visual medium can act as a platform for propaganda.
-As Edward Bernays, father of modern propaganda says, “THE media by which special pleaders transmit their messages to the public through propaganda include all the means by which people to-day transmit their ideas to one another.
-There is no means of human communication which may not also be a means of deliberate propaganda, because propaganda is simply the establishing of reciprocal understanding between an individual and a group.”
+As Edward Bernays, father of modern propaganda says, “THE media by which special pleaders transmit their messages to the public through propaganda include all the means by which people today transmit their ideas to one another.
+There is no means of human communication which may not also be a means of deliberate propaganda because propaganda is simply the establishing of reciprocal understanding between an individual and a group.”

-TIP: Technically all advertising and PR is propaganda, but generally when people are concerned about propaganda they are concerned about political propaganda meant to manipulate opinion (often in a way that doesn’t align with the actual self interest of the person being manipulated).
+TIP: Technically all advertising and PR is propaganda, but generally when people are concerned about propaganda they are concerned about political propaganda meant to manipulate opinion (often in a way that doesn’t align with the actual self-interest of the person being manipulated).

 On Manufacturing Consent and Shaping Public Opinion: Propaganda is looking to change your mind, logically there are only so many things it is really going to try to do at its core.
 It is either trying to get you to consent to something or to dissent.
 Propaganda either wants you to have a negative emotional response to something or a positive one.
 Rarely is it simply trying to give you useful information without a motive.
 Complex and nuanced information is very hard to propagandize, as many propaganda techniques require simple slogans, simple emotions, and simple calls to action.